dssheldon/pands-project-sds/README.md

 #### *Number of records for each class*

 Used the loc method to return the value data for each species and the value_counts method to generate a count for each species.
-The count function returned “Name and dtype (data type)” as well and so used the virg.to_string() function to remove this extra data (Reference: https://www.geeksforgeeks.org/python-pandas-dataframe-to_string/)
+The count function returned “Name and dtype (data type)” as well and so used the virg.to_string() function to remove this extra data.
+(Reference: https://www.geeksforgeeks.org/python-pandas-dataframe-to_string/)

 #### *Others useful information about the dataset*